 Opioid Addiction is a substance use disorder caused by a chronic disease resulting in intense drug craving and compulsive use.
-(The difference between opioid dependence and opioid addiction are behavioral symptoms that present themselves with opioid addiction).
+(The difference between opioid dependence and opioid addiction are behavioral withdrawal symptoms that present themselves with opioid addiction).
 For many affected individuals, the physical cravings and compulsive behaviors are uncontrollable without the help of Medication Assisted Treatment and behavioral counseling, and often drive people to conduct themselves in a manner outside of their personal norms as well as societal and legal standards.
 Consequently, opioid addiction, when left untreated, will many times result in those affected by the disease isolating themselves from others, and finding common ground with those that suffer from the same ailments.

 While the statistics are daunting, there is a solution.
 Pathway Healthcare’s proprietary approach, MATPlus, addresses the disease at all levels using a multi-disciplinary approach that incorporates medical and behavioral therapies.
 By combining medication-assisted treatment and focused, patient-specific counseling in an outpatient setting, MATPlus uses the latest evidence-based treatments to produce the best outcomes.